JasonMFry/hamptons_hospital_ehr_user_manual/user_manual.md

 ## Registering and Scheduling Patients

-This section is focused on staff at the front desk who need to register new patients, check in a patient when they arrive for their appointment, schedule future visits, and take payment.
+This section is focused on staff at the front desk who need to register new patients, check in a patient when they arrive for their appointment, and schedule future visits.

 ### Creating a Patient